 When it comes to teaching, we all know how vital planning is.
 I feel the same about Homeschooling.
 As I don’t follow any particular boxed curriculum, I like to draw up on my own teaching experience and begin planning based on a topic we choose.
 In this post I’m going to take you through steps on how I plan for our Homeschool.
-I’ve also thrown in my Planning Templates for FREE!
+I’ve also thrown in my Planning Printables for FREE!

-Step 1 – Annual Planning
+Step 1 – Annual Planning (Free Planning Printable)

 First up, I plan for the whole year way in advance in the summer.
 Usually our academic year begins in September.
 I’ve been planning for this academic year (Sept 2019 – Aug 2020) since July 2019.
 If you aren’t convinced about annual planning, here’s an article I wrote about the benefits of annual planning for more reasons on why I find it so useful.
 The main reason is you have a focus for the year.
 You will find you won’t get sidetracked by what other homeschoolers are doing.
 Of course you can still be flexible and swap and change things around, but I highly recommend an annual plan.
-Here’s the one I use, you can download it as a FREE template, edit it as you please to fit your annual plan.
+Here’s the one I use, you can download it as a FREE Planning Printables, edit it as you please to fit your annual plan.

 Step 2 – Resources